 If you want a video or audio signal from your HD sources or HD set-top box via your HDMI cable to your home theater, you can’t get it done without an HDMI pass-through.
 Let’s see everything you need to know about this feature to improve your entertainment experience.

-HDMI Pass through allows you to output HDMI signal (audio/video) from a source device (console, Blu-ray Disc, cable box) to a TV even when the receiver is in standby mode.
-It works by simply connecting all the devices using an HDMI cable.
+HDMI Pass through allows you to output HDMI signal (audio/video) from a source device such as a console, Blu-ray Disc, or cable box to a TV even when the receiver is in standby mode.
+Pleas however note that all of the devices used must be connected using an HDMI connection for this feature to work.

 What Does Video Pass Through Mean?